rajatrakesh/CDF-CDH-Workshop/README.md

 * *Ingest data sets from Meetup.com for a specific event through NiFi*
 * *Parse the dataset and extract key terms from the data set, derive a sentiment rating with StanFord CoreNLP engine*
 * *Configure NiFi with NiFi registry for Version Control*
+* Configure Schema Registry for maintaining a schema version that all services will use as reference
+* Configure Streaming Messaging Manager (SMM) to setup and manage Kafka Topics
 * *Setup Kafka Topics to ingest data from NiFi*
 * *Setup Kudu Tables to store the social data*
 * *Leverage Spark, Python to read the data from Kafka and store it in Kudu*